Human trafficking in Macau: Prosecution (2010)

-Protection
+Protection (2010)

 Macau authorities demonstrated limited progress in its efforts to protect trafficking victims, particularly in the proactive identification of trafficking victims.
 Authorities identified six sex trafficking victims during the reporting period, a significant decrease from the 23 victims identified during the previous reporting period.
 Four victims were from mainland China, one from Vietnam, and one from Mongolia.
 Three victims stayed at a government shelter, and the other victims were repatriated to their home country at their request.
 Macau authorities proactively identified two of the six victims.
 The government did not report any efforts to identify trafficking cases amongst the more than 1,600 migrant workers who filed labor complaints in 2009.
 Victims identified by Macau authorities received counseling, medical care, and financial stipends while in the government shelter, but foreign victims are not offered legal alternatives to their removal to countries where they may face hardship or retribution.
 The government sustained an existing partnership with a local NGO in order to identify interpreters who could assist in cases involving foreign victims.
 The government should further improve efforts to proactively identify trafficking victims among individuals deported for immigration violations, including women in prostitution.
 The Women’s General Association of Macau continued to receive government funding to run a 24-hour trafficking victim assistance hotline.
 In November 2009, the government reached out to an international organization and funded a gathering of international experts in Macau to train 70 police, immigration, and social welfare officers on victim identification and protection.
 Macau officials also participated in regional anti-trafficking training run by a foreign donor.

-Prevention
+Prevention (2010)

 The MSAR government continued some efforts to prevent trafficking in persons during the reporting period.
 The government continued to display anti-trafficking brochures and posters in multiple languages at border checkpoints, hospitals, and popular public gathering areas.
 The Health Bureau installed television terminals to broadcast an MTV-produced trafficking video and local public service announcements on trafficking to be shown at health centers frequented by foreign workers.
 Authorities partnered with a local NGO to print 2,000 booklets featuring 55 anti-trafficking poster entries by secondary school students submitted for a recent NGO contest.
 The government did not take measures during the year to reduce the demand for commercial sex acts or conduct any awareness efforts targeting clients of Macau’s prostitution industry.